 • Blood and tissue monocytes.
 They both are derived from the bone marrow during hematopoiesis.

 Neutrophils These Immune cells flow in the blood stream for 6-7 hours, then move throughout the endothelial cellular junctions and stay in tissue areas, the place in which they survive just for very few days plus, not increasing in numbers.
 Neutrophils are the most abundant leukocytes and their number may increase two to three times during active infections.
-A few neutrophils can stay attached to endothelial lining in larger veins and also, during inflammation, can be mobilised.
+A few neutrophils can stay attached to endothelial lining in larger veins and also, during inflammation, can be mobilized.

 Monocytes have kidney-shaped or round-shaped nuclei presenting a perfectly granular cytoplasm, and also have half-life of Three days in blood circulation.
 As soon as monocytes abandon blood circulation and enter tissue, they are called macrophages .
 There are 2 kinds of macrophages, one which wander within the tissues spaces along with the others which are fixed to vascular endothelium of liver organ, spleen, lymph node along with other structure.
 Tissue macrophages live for a few months and will increase in numbers.
-Capabilities of macrophage involve eliminating of microorganisms, contaminated cells, tumour cells, secretion of immunomodulatory cytokines, antigen digesting and presentation to T cells.
+Capabilities of macrophage involve eliminating of microorganisms, contaminated cells, tumor cells, secretion of immunomodulatory cytokines, antigen digesting and presentation to T cells.
 Macrophages react to microbial infection as fast as neutrophils but continue to persist considerably longer.

 This is actually a general name for a rather large group of cells all related to the lymphoid organs, those we saw on our “immune organs” page.
 Lymphoid cells are derived from myeloid stem cells and include: